kuyen-labs/fuulprotocol-subgraph/README.md

 # Fuul protocol subgraphs

-Collection of graphs that indexes and provides aggregated data for Fuul protocol on the Polygon blockchain.
+Graph that indexes and provides aggregated data for Fuul Protocol contracts on the Polygon blockchain.

 ## Table of Contents